 That’s all!
 It’s a super simple process and easy DIY for a big impact!

-Personal Thoughts about my Peel and Stick Floor Tile
+Pros and Cons of using Peel and Stick Floor Tile Stickers

 The tiles on the left were trimmed smaller than the tiles on the right, so you can see how they look like the overhang on the right.